 Rehabilitation can be any form of treatment or therapy designed for someone suffering from alcohol or substance abuse, but can also refer to a wide range of treatments to benefit individuals who find themselves having difficulty managing daily life because of a broad range of addictions.

 Healing Springs residential rehabilitation programs not only treat each clients individual struggle with addictions, but also treat the trauma and other underlying issues to resolve the root problems and end the resulting addictive behaviors.

-What is the difference between trauma informed care and Trauma Treatment?
+What is the difference between trauma informed care and trauma resolution treatment?

 The mental health field has become more and more aware of the complex, radiating effects that unresolved trauma has on an individual mentally, emotionally, physically, and spirituality.
 With this awareness, the addiction community has responded with a treatment initiative that encourages treatment providers, at a minimum, to offer “trauma informed” care.
 While this initiative has gained momentum over the last decade, the “exactness” of what specifically “trauma informed” care means is left open to interpretation.

 Many treatment providers have quickly responded by adding standardized groups in an attempt to address this need.
 While this is a tremendous asset to quality treatment, it is only the beginning.
 It is common knowledge for clinicians who have been treating complex trauma for many years, that unresolved trauma can manifest itself in a myriad of delicately tangled addictive, psychiatric and medical symptoms and diagnoses.
 Which requires years of training and experience to untangle.
 While standardized groups are a powerful treatment modality, true trauma treatment can only be provided by highly seasoned and trained clinicians at both a group AND an individual therapy level.